Turning a Book into a Cause

 How you can help

 The Healing Lands Project is raising funds to take 12 child victims in the ACASI program on a 5-day San Juan River trip.
 This pilot project will be clinically supported with Family Violence Institute staff as well as GCY guides.
 The experience on a wild river will give the children the rare opportunity—perhaps the first in their lives—to enjoy the natural world and its healing powers.
 There will be a guided curriculum on the river and therapeutic peer support sessions in the evenings held at the campsite.
-Healing Lands is a 501(c)(3) non-profit organization and all donations go directly to the Healing Lands Project account managed by the Northern Arizona University Foundation.
+Healing Lands is a 501(c)(3) non-profit organization and all donations go directly to the Healing Lands Project account managed by the nonprofit Grand Canyon Youth.